Skip to Main Content

 You can see from the result list in the thesaurus it says eyewitness use witnesses.
 So I learn that witnesses is a better search term to use (and I also see that eyewitness should probably be one word).

-Here in this example I have ticked the box Witnesses and Major Concept and then hit add.
-Then I did the same again with Bystander effect and major concept.
+Here in this example I have ticked the boxes for Witnesses and Bystander effect and clicked on Add to Search.

 3.)
 You will now see in your results list that the terms of bystander effect and witnesses is a major idea in the papers that have been found.